 Outdoor Learning (If you have access to a garden)

-Link outdoor play to learning going on inside your house.
+Link outdoor play to learning to go on inside your house.
 (Depending on the Great British weather!)

 The basis of all education is planning.
 Without planning there can be no effective learning.
 This category has over 22 courses you can use to test how you plan your learning episodes and which leads to a positive impact.

 Take advantage of a flexible timetable to develop your child’s aerobic and balance skills, and provide natural breaks for physical activity in the day.

 There are lots of great, tried and tested methods to use questioning to build on children’s knowledge and understanding.

 Pupil talk - Focus on developing your child’s confidence in speaking.